papr8ka/-lwjgl-basics-wiki/Home.md

 ### Tutorials

-Also hosted here are a variety of tutorials for those keen on learning LWJGL and OpenGL from the ground up:
+Also hosted here is a short tutorial series aimed to get users started with the programmable pipeline.
+The series is still a work in progress.

 * [1.
 Display Creation](wiki/Display)
 * [2.
 Textures](wiki/Textures)